California Traffic Ticket Questions

 DO I GET POINTS ON MY DRIVING RECORD EVEN IF I PAY MY FINE?

 You may still receive points on your record unless the court allows you to take traffic school.
-In this instance, if you turn in your proof of completion of the approved traffic school before the deadline, you should not receive any points.
+In this instance, if you turn in your proof of completion of the licensed traffic school before the deadline, you should not receive any points.

 Remember, points on your driving record can increase your insurance premiums or, your policy could be cancelled all together.